Alamgir II: Seven Years' War

 In 1756, the Seven Years' War had broken out and Alamgir II was supported by various international belligerents of that war.
 It was the first global war in which the Mughal emperor had his involvement apart from the boundaries of India.
 Alamgir II was initially involved in that war because the British were hasty in their attempts to conquer Bengal Subah.

 In 1755, De Bussy received letter from new Mughal Emperor Alamgir II requesting French assistance to put down the Maratha Confederacy.
-Alamgir II asked if it was possible for De Bussy to dispatch a French contingent of 1000 strong to protect the Mughal Empire's capitol at Delhi.
+Alamgir II asked if it was possible for De Bussy to dispatch a French contingent of 1000 strong to protect the Mughal Empire's capital at Delhi.
 Alamgir II also promised to pay a hefty sum for the maintenance of the French and even promised to settle disputes in the Carnatic Wars in favour of the French East India Company.

 In 1757, Alamgir II had successfully achieved peace between the Durrani Emirate and the Mughal Empire.
 Alamgir II even secured a matrimonial alliance when Timur Shah Durrani married Gauhar Afroz Begam the daughter of the Mughal Emperor Alamgir II in February 1757 and Ahmad Shah Durrani married Hazrat Begum the daughter of the former Mughal Emperor Muhammad Shah in 1757.

 in the year 1751, the Swedish East India Company was operating in Surat as a co-belligerent of Alamgir II.
 They were probably instrumental in assisting the first Nawab of Junagadh.

 It is believed that Alamgir II even tried to reconcile the English East India Company and the French East India Company before his death in 1759.